PooravBolar/People-Counter/README.md

 # People-Counter
-This system counts the number of people going up and down the escalator seperately.
-It can also be used at the entry and exits gates to monitor the number of people that enter and exit a particular place
+This system detects the number of people going up and down the escalator separately.
+It can also be used at entry-exit gates to monitor crowd engagement.